PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Methodology

 \subsection{Inference}

-The inference pipeline of \method includes 4 stages, we describe them respectively below.
+The inference pipeline of the proposed method includes four stages, which are described respectively below.

-\paragraph*{Pre-grasping Necessity Check} Before pre-grasping step, a necessity check is applied to decide whether pre-grasping step could be skipped.
-To evaluate the \textit{graspability}, $\mathcal{C}_2$ takes in manipulation proposals generated by $\mathcal{A}_2$ and $\mathcal{P}_2$, and gives success rate $\hat{c}_2$ by averaging the scores:
+\paragraph*{Pre-grasping Necessity Check} Prior to the pre-grasping step, a necessity check is performed to determine whether this step can be skipped.
+This decision is based on an evaluation of \textit{graspability}, where the network \( \mathcal{C}_2 \) assesses manipulation proposals generated by \( \mathcal{A}_2 \) and \( \mathcal{P}_2 \).
+The success rate \( \hat{c}_2 \) is calculated by averaging the scores according to the following equation:

-If $\hat{c}_2$ passed a threshold $\theta_g$, the object would be grasped directly following the proposal with the highest critic score.
+If \( \hat{c}_2 \) exceeds the threshold \( \theta_g \), the object will be grasped directly according to the proposal with the highest score.